 There are still an “Endless” amount of Frank Ocean links online.
 But why?

 After doing a quick search on Google, MP3s of Frank Ocean’s Endless can STILL be found on Dropbox.
-(To avoid any legal issues, no, we will not be posting them here this time, as Apple has previously threatened to sue us).
+(To avoid any legal issues, we will not be posting any links as Apple has previously threatened to sue us).

-The Dropbox folder contains all 17 MP3s of Ocean’s visual album, with the files having been posted over 4 weeks ago with no sign of having been taken down.
+The Dropbox folder contains all 17 MP3s of Ocean’s visual album.
+The files were posted over 4 weeks ago with no sign of having been taken down.
 Each MP3 file is available to be individually streamed or downloaded.
-Dropbox will tell you about the file size and upload date, which does indeed match with those freely available on torrent sites.
+Dropbox will tell you about the file size and upload date, which matches those freely available on torrent sites.

-The files Digital Music News has come across are probably the original files that we wrote about days after the visual album was released.
+The files Digital Music News has come across are probably the original files that we wrote about.
+Those surfaced days after the visual album was released.
 In fact, they look like exactly the same ones.

 We’ve talked about the effects of releasing timed exclusive albums on streaming services, especially on how the illegal torrents and downloads of such albums surge.
 The visual album was a major Apple Music exclusive, but one that coincided with a massive spike in piracy.

-In the illegal torrents scene, Frank Ocean’s Endless still enjoys a healthy amount of seeding on pirating sites, with the top result currently showing the album being seeded by 498 users and leeched only by 2.
+In the illegal torrents scene, Frank Ocean’s Endless still enjoys a healthy amount of seeding on pirating sites.
+The top result currently shows the album being seeded by 498 users and leeched only by 2.
 The second and third results show the album being seeded by 305 and 202 users and only being leeched by 3 and 6 users, respectively.

 The album’s continued availability — not only on Dropbox but on other websites — may have been one way for Ocean to have swindled Apple Music out of a large paycheck.